pedcremo/StudentsRank/README.md

 Load docker container -> docker load -i runking.tar
 READ: getting started with docker blogs.msdn.microsoft.com

-== Apache2 + node app living in same server ==
+== Apache2 + node app living in same server serving https ==

 We want to use a VPS with a preexisting web app running on port 80 in apache2.
-Our server side is built using nodeJS.
+Our server side is built using nodeJS and we want to serve the web app via https.

-Domain http://moodle.iestacio.com points to preexisting web a moodle with php Domain http://runking.bocairent.net  points to a web app with nodeJS running on port 8000 We use apache module proxy to redirect requests pointing to runking.bocairent.net:80 to localhost:8000 where it is really listening our node app
+Domain http://moodle.iestacio.com points to preexisting web a moodle system with php

+Domain http://runking.bocairent.net  points to a web app with nodeJS running on port 8000 We use apache module proxy to redirect requests pointing to runking.bocairent.net:80 to localhost:8000 where it is really listening our node app